Millennium Management LLC Has $22.45 Million Stake in Cinemark Holdings, Inc. (NYSE:CNK)

 Several other large investors also recently modified their holdings of CNK.
 Marshall Wace LLP acquired a new stake in shares of Cinemark during the 1st quarter valued at $65,000.
 Amundi Pioneer Asset Management Inc. boosted its stake in shares of Cinemark by 5.2% during the 1st quarter.
 Amundi Pioneer Asset Management Inc. now owns 122,899 shares of the company’s stock valued at $4,915,000 after buying an additional 6,112 shares during the period.
 Federated Hermes Inc. boosted its stake in shares of Cinemark by 200.6% during the 4th quarter.
 Federated Hermes Inc. now owns 24,779 shares of the company’s stock valued at $431,000 after buying an additional 16,535 shares during the period.
 Charles Schwab Investment Management Inc. boosted its stake in shares of Cinemark by 2.9% during the 4th quarter.
 Charles Schwab Investment Management Inc. now owns 880,942 shares of the company’s stock valued at $15,338,000 after buying an additional 24,456 shares during the period.
 Finally, ExodusPoint Capital Management LP boosted its stake in shares of Cinemark by 40.7% during the 4th quarter.
 ExodusPoint Capital Management LP now owns 44,399 shares of the company’s stock valued at $773,000 after buying an additional 12,852 shares during the period.
 88.43% of the stock is owned by institutional investors.

 A number of equities research analysts have issued reports on the stock.
-The Goldman Sachs Group lowered shares of Cinemark from a “neutral” rating to a “sell” rating and decreased their target price for the company from $21.00 to $19.00 in a research note on Wednesday, June 2nd.
+Morgan Stanley lifted their target price on shares of Cinemark from $17.00 to $25.00 and gave the company an “equal weight” rating in a research note on Monday, April 19th.
 Zacks Investment Research upgraded shares of Cinemark from a “sell” rating to a “hold” rating in a report on Thursday.
-Finally, Morgan Stanley raised their price target on shares of Cinemark from $17.00 to $25.00 and gave the company an “equal weight” rating in a report on Monday, April 19th.
+Finally, The Goldman Sachs Group downgraded shares of Cinemark from a “neutral” rating to a “sell” rating and cut their price target for the company from $21.00 to $19.00 in a report on Wednesday, June 2nd.
 One analyst has rated the stock with a sell rating, four have issued a hold rating and four have given a buy rating to the company’s stock.
 Cinemark presently has a consensus rating of “Hold” and a consensus price target of $23.30.

 Cinemark (NYSE:CNK) last announced its earnings results on Thursday, May 6th.
 The company reported ($1.75) EPS for the quarter, missing the consensus estimate of ($1.46) by ($0.29).
 The firm had revenue of $114.40 million during the quarter, compared to the consensus estimate of $98.06 million.
 Cinemark had a negative return on equity of 87.21% and a negative net margin of 297.79%.
 The business’s revenue was down 79.0% compared to the same quarter last year.
 During the same quarter last year, the business earned ($0.51) EPS.
 As a group, equities research analysts forecast that Cinemark Holdings, Inc. will post -3.55 EPS for the current year.